Doonbeg: Transport

+Doonbeg was on the West Clare Railway line that connected Ennis to Kilrush and Kilkee, which closed in 1961.
+The old train station, approximately 2km east of the village, is marked by a plaque and is now a private house.
+There is also an old railway bridge over the Creegh river here.

-Bus Éireann route number 333 links the village to Ennis via Lahinch and Kilfenora with one journey each way daily except Sundays.
-Onward rail and bus services are available at Ennis.
-There is also a Tuesday only route 333 to Kilrush.
+Bus Éireann route number 333 runs from Ennis to Kilkee along the route of the West Clare Railway, connecting the village to Kilkee to the south and Ennis via Lahinch and Kilfenora with multiple services each way daily.
+Bus Éireann route number also 336 runs from Ennis to Doonbeg via Kilkee via the N68 with multiple services each way daily.
+There are also TFI Local Links services to Kilrush via Shragh.

 Sport

 Gaelic football is popular in Doonbeg.
 The main playing area is the Shanahan McNamara Memorial grounds which are located outside the village.
 Doonbeg GAA is among the most successful Gaelic football clubs in the Clare Senior Football Championship, having won 18 county titles.
 Doonbeg's football team is known as "The Magpies" because of the black and white shirts which are traditionally worn.

-Doonbeg Golf Club, now known as Trump International Golf Links and Hotel Ireland, is situated outside the village.
+Trump International Golf Links and Hotel Ireland, formerly Doonbeg Golf Club, is situated outside the village.

 Doonbeg is home to one of Clare's best-known surf beaches, known locally as "Doughmore".
 The beach includes hazards such as strong rip currents and has been signposted as "dangerous for bathing" by Clare County Council.
 The beach runs parallel to Doonbeg Golf Course which must be crossed in order to get onto the beach.